gregmturek/AWS-SAA-C03-Notes/README.md

 Volumes are isolated to one AZ.

 - The data is highly available and resilient for that AZ.
-- All of the data is replicated within that AZ.
+- All the data is replicated within that AZ.
 The entire AZ must have a major fault to go down.
 - Different physical storage types available (SSD/HDD)
 - Varying level of performance (IOPS, T-put)